Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZaVKeo3QXqg.md

 ### Transcript

-> and stuff like that i want to see a mod highlight part two hell yeah i wanna see that too we gotta gotta get some mods in there i mean there are a significant amount of mods already but, more
+> and stuff like that I want to see a mod highlight part two hell yeah I wanna see that too we gotta gotta get some mods in there I mean there are a significant amount of mods already but, more